pflanze/cj-git-patchtool/README.md

   each pair of patches or groups of patches that should become a new commit.

-* Within each group, put a star `*` at the start of a line to indicate the patch that determines the message and author time of the new commit.
+* Within each group, put a star `*` at the start of a line to indicate the patch that determines the message, author time and author of the new commit.

 * Alternatively, within each group, put a double quote `"` at the start of a line to indicate the patch that determines the